CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>              VRF
   <peer-group-id>       Domain

-### Atrributes
+### Attributes

-  attribute-mod         Attribute mod for address family. aspath                Options for handling AS_PATH for prefixes from/to peer
+  attribute-mod         Attribute mod for address family.

+  aspath                Options for handling AS_PATH for prefixes from/to peer for the specified address family

-                        for the specified address family policy                Policies for l2vpn evpn enable                Turn the feature 'on' or 'off'.
-The default is 'off'. add-path-tx           Used to enable transmission of additional paths; by default, only the best path is announced to peers nexthop-setting       Control nexthop value of advertised routes. "auto" follows regular BGP next-hop determination rules.
-This is the default. "self" sets the next hop to ourselves for route advertisement, except for reflected routes.
-                        "force" sets the next hop to ourselves for route advertisement including for reflected routes. route-reflector-client
+  policy                Policies for l2vpn evpn

+  enable                Turn the feature 'on' or 'off'.
+The default is 'off'.

+  add-path-tx           Used to enable transmission of additional paths; by default, only the best path is announced to peers

+  nexthop-setting       Control nexthop value of advertised routes. "auto" follows regular BGP next-hop determination rules.
+This is the default. "self" sets the next hop to ourselves for route advertisement, except for reflected routes. "force" sets the next hop to ourselves for route  advertisement including for reflected routes.

-                        Specifies if this peer is a client and we are its route reflector route-server-client   Specifies if this peer is a client and we are its route server soft-reconfiguration  If 'on', it means that received routes from this peer that are rejected by inbound policy are still stored.
+  route-reflector-client Specifies if this peer is a client and we are it route reflector

+  route-server-client   Specifies if this peer is a client and we are its route server

+  soft-reconfiguration  If 'on', it means that received routes from this peer that are rejected by inbound policy are still stored.
 This allows policy changes to take effect without any exchange of BGP Updates.

 ## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> address-family l2vpn-evpn attribute-mod